 On top of that, the power stroke and the axle-to-axle width are fairly standard.
 Those figures help to make this a highly versatile crossbow.
 Everyone will be able to use it without any problems while also getting great results.

-What are its best features?
-As with all Barnett crossbows, the durability is high here, with solid construction throughout.
+What we liked: As with all Barnett crossbows, the durability is high here, with solid construction throughout.
 It is simple to use and allows you to grow and improve with your crossbow until you’re ready for a high-powered model.

-What could be improved?
-Unfortunately, the scope quality is average.
+What could be better: Unfortunately, the scope quality is average.
 Considering the type of users this crossbow is aimed at, that’s not going to be much of an issue.

 More features: 4×32 multi-reticle scope, two 20″ carbon arrows, lightweight side mount quiver, lube wax